Advanced Clinical Supervision Certificate

 The Smith College School for Social Work reserves the right to cancel any program which is undersubscribed.
 In the case of cancellation, all tuition fees paid will be reimbursed in full.
 The School also reserves the right to modify certificate content as appropriate.

-The Advanced Clinical Supervision Certificate carries 62 continuing education credits.
+The Advanced Clinical Supervision Certificate carries 62 CEs for social workers.